kartik2797/BTP-AI-Tool-Parkinson/README.md

   - [ ] Inclusion of more pre defined methods of preprocessing and models
   - [ ] Training on Cloud
   - [ ] Updation in Database of the models the user has trained
+  - [ ] Allowing the user to upload their custom program/methods with appropriate permissions
   - [ ] Beautifying the UI Page

 ### Version of Sklearn: 0.22.2.post1